EliseWindbloom/AutoActionPy/README.md

 ## 💡 Tips

 - `search_mode` is always normal by default and is recommended, but you can try `search_mode experimental` which tries mutliple search methods but is more likely to fail/get false positives
-- Manual region selection (SHIFT) provides more precise targeting
+- Manual region selection (SHIFT) allows you to select the region of the screenshot you want by drawing a rectangle
 - Key combinations can be typed using {key} format: {ctrl+c}, {shift+tab}
 - Wait commands support multiple images: `wait image1.png or image2.png`
 - Mouse movements support relative coordinates: `move_to "x+100" "y-50"`